davidberneda/GenericTree/example/README.md

-## Small VCL example using generic TNode<String>
+## Small VCL example using a generic TNode < String >

-This example creates a tree structure and synchronizes it with a VCL TTreeView control
+This example creates a tree structure of string nodes, and synchronizes it with a VCL TTreeView control